Paul-J-Company/Systems-Design/Systems-Design.md

   - How do they choose the best Network Design, Tools and Practices for your Workload?
   - How do they choose the best Compute Design, Tools and Practices for your Workload?
   - How do they choose the best Data Structures, Algorithms and Protocols for your Workload??
+  - How do they choose the best Standards for your Workload??
+Do you standardize on implementation or semantics?<br>
   - How do they choose the best Security Design, Tools and Policies/Practices for your Workload?
   - How do they choose the best Observability/Telemetry/Monitoring/Logging/Tracing/Analytics Design, Tools and Practices for your Workload?
   - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Workload?